Denis McDonald: Judicial career

 His appointment to the High Court was made in April 2018.
 He has been a member of the Commercial Court since October 2018 and as of 2021 he is the judge in charge of the Commercial Court.
 He has heard cases involving insolvency, injunctions, personal injuries, child law, judicial review, and constitutional law.

 In 2020, he determined an appeal by Perrigo against a decision of the Revenue Commissioners regarding a €1.6 billion tax liability.

 He was the judge in charge of personal insolvency matters until 2019.
 He presided in a personal insolvency case involving Frank McNamara.

 A three-judge division of the High Court, in which he was a member with the President of the High Court Mary Irvine and Niamh Hyland, sat in June 2020.
 Ivana Bacik was the lead plaintiff in an action taken against the Taoiseach to ask the court if Seanad Éireann could sit without the nominated members of Seanad Éireann.
 The three judges held that it could not.

+McDonald was nominated by Taoiseach Simon Harris's government as a judge of the Court of Appeal on the 31st of October 2024 and was appointed by President Michael D. Higgins on the 1st of November 2024.